 At medium jitter frequencies, the gain and tuning range of the VCO are not large enough to track input jitter.
-In this case, the VCO control voltage becomes large and saturates, and the VCO frequency dwells at one extreme of its tuning range or at the other.
+In this case, the VCO control voltage becomes large and saturates, and the VCO frequency dwells at one extreme of its tuning range.
 The size of the VCO tuning range, therefore, has only a small effect on the jitter accommodation.
-The delay-locked loop control voltage is now larger, and therefore the phase shifter takes on the burden of tracking the input jitter.
+The delay-locked loop control voltage is now larger; therefore, the phase shifter takes on the burden of tracking the input jitter.
 The phase shifter range, in UI, can be seen as a broad plateau on the jitter tolerance curve.
 The phase shifter has a minimum range of 2 UI at all data rates.

-The gain of the loop integrator is small for high jitter frequencies; therefore, larger phase differences are needed to make the loop control voltage large enough to tune the range of the phase shifter.
-Large phase errors at high jitter frequencies cannot be tolerated.
+The gain of the loop integrator is small for high jitter frequencies; therefore, larger phase differences are needed to increase the loop control voltage enough to tune the range of the phase shifter.
+However, large phase errors at high jitter frequencies cannot be tolerated.
 In this region, the gain of the integrator determines the jitter accommodation.
 Because the gain of the loop integrator declines linearly with frequency, jitter accommodation is lower with higher jitter frequency.
 At the highest frequencies, the loop gain is very small, and little tuning of the phase shifter can be expected.
 In this case, jitter accommodation is determined by the eye opening of the input data, the static phase error, and the residual loop jitter generation.
 The jitter accommodation is roughly 0.5 UI in this region.
-The corner frequency between the declining slope and the flat region is the closed loop bandwidth of the delay-locked loop, which is roughly 1.5 MHz at 1.25 Gb/s.
+The corner frequency between the declining slope and the flat region is the closed-loop bandwidth of the delay-locked loop, which is roughly 1.0 MHz at 622 Mbps.